metabase/metabase/docs/databases/users-roles-privileges.md

 ## Privileges to enable actions

 [Actions](../actions/introduction.md) let Metabase write back to specific tables in your database.

 In addition to the [minimum database privileges](#minimum-database-privileges), you'll need to grant write access to any tables used with actions:

-- If you haven't already, [create a `metabase` user](#minimum-database-privileges) in your database.
 - Create a new role called `metabase_actions`.
 - Give the role `INSERT`, `UPDATE`, and `DELETE` privileges to any tables used with Metabase actions.
 - Give the `metabase_actions` role to the `metabase` user.